coha-it/corporate-happiness.de/wp-content/plugins/uk-cookie-consent/readme.txt

-=== GDPR Cookie Consent Banner | Termly ===
+=== GDPR Cookie Consent Banner ===
 Contributors: termly, Catapult_Themes, husobj, jraczynski
 Tags: cookie law, cookie consent, gdpr, eu privacy directive, cookie banner, cookie compliance, cookie notice, eu cookie law, cookie notification, cookies, wpml, geo ip
 Requires at least: 4.3
 Tested up to: 5.0.1
-Stable tag: 2.3.13
+Stable tag: 2.3.14
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Termly's easy to use cookie consent plugin can assist in your GDPR and ePrivacy Directive compliance efforts.
+Our easy to use cookie consent plugin can assist in your GDPR and ePrivacy Directive compliance efforts.

 == Description ==
-GDPR Cookie Consent Banner by Termly is one of the simplest and most popular cookie consent plugins out there.
+GDPR Cookie Consent Banner is one of the simplest and most popular cookie consent plugins out there.
 Compliance with data privacy regulations like the GDPR and the ePrivacy Directive has never more attainable.
 Simply install our plugin and modify your settings, and you'll have a live cookie consent banner and cookie policy on your site that will help you comply with all of the latest data privacy regulations.
-GDPR Cookie Consent Banner by Termly has been actively developed and supported since 2012, and has over 100 5-star reviews.
+GDPR Cookie Consent Banner has been actively developed and supported since 2012, and has over 100 5-star reviews.

 > <strong>New in 2.3.0:</strong><br>Geo IP support - choose which continents to display notifications (requires GeoIP Detect plugin to be installed)<br>
 > <strong>New in 2.2.0:</strong><br>Easily select pages or posts where the cookie notification doesn't display.
 You now have complete control over which pages display a notification and which don't.<br>Close on scroll - optionally choose scrolling as closure method.